The GeoTree is configured in Setup / Usage Rating / Rate Types / GeoTree

 Regions or types of operators (allowing you to specify a different rate based on which operator's network the user is on)

 Locations defined in the GeoTree can also be used to create location groups.
 Location groups are comprised of multiple GeoTree locations which rates can be applied to (for example a single location group could include multiple countries).

 No back-end configuration or custom code is required to create or modify the GeoTree.
 The data in the GeoTree can be imported as needed.

-Note: The GeoTree will not be used for rating unless the usage class related to the usage being rated is setup to use the GeoTree (the class's 'Rater' field is set to 'GeoTree').
+Note: The GeoTree will not be used for rating unless the usage class matching the usage being rated is setup to use the GeoTree (i.e. the class's 'Rater' field is set to 'GeoTree').